Palestinians stream into a southern Gaza town as Israel expands its offensive in the center

 A STREAM OF DISPLACED PEOPLE

 The U.N. said late Thursday that around 100,000 people have arrived in Rafah, along the border with Egypt, in recent days.
-The influx crams even more people into one of Gaza’s most densely populated areas.
+The town and its surrounding region had a prewar population of around 280,000, and the area was already hosting more than 470,000 people driven from their homes by the war.

+The new arrivals enter a landscape of misery.
+Most available water is polluted.
+The sanitation system has broken down, and working toilets are a rarity.
+Illnesses run rampant among multiple extended families all squeezed together in shelters, homes or on the street — rashes, respiratory problems, diarrhea and other intestinal diseases.

+“Everyone here is infected with a disease,” Dalia Abu Samhadana said of her family, who fled the fighting in Khan Younis earlier in the month and now shelter in Rafah’s Shaboura district in a house with 49 people.
+With little food available, her daily diet is mainly bread and tea.

 Israel has told residents of central Gaza to head south, but even as the displaced have poured in, Rafah has not been spared.